kadengriffith/kbrew_hypertxt/README.md

 ```

-In index() we write an entire HTML file and insert our additions which in this case is our screen1() which creates a div tag containing whatever content we wish.
-Note that the entire file could be constructed without the use of the components ('c' prefixed prototypes).
+In index(additions) we have written an entire HTML file and we inserted our additions, which in this case is what screen1( ) returns.
+Note that the entire file could be constructed without the use of the components (the unspoken 'c' prefixed prototypes).

 Save kbrew_hypertxt_templates.js, and we can now test the server and see what html we get back when we make a request!